-In an interview with an American broadcasting network in the 1980s Patrick Macnee was very angry about what he called "the disgusting violence in film".
-He also said "you shouldn't feel saver behind a gun".
+In an interview with an American broadcasting network in the 1980s, Patrick Macnee was furious about what he called "the disgusting violence in the film."
+He also said, "you shouldn't feel saver behind a gun."

 However, John Steed is not a choir boy when he needs to overpower dangerous opponents.

-And in Double Danger Steed said: " I'm not fighting a revolver with an umbrella".
+And in series one episode Double Danger Steed said: " I'm not fighting a revolver with an umbrella."

 "I kill when I have to.
 You because you like it".

-Although Steed can be extremely merciless and brutal.
-The way he interrogates Borowski in Man With Two Shadows proves witness too that.
-Yet he is not cruel.
+But Steed can be extraordinarily merciless and brutal.
+The way he interrogates Borowski in Man With Two Shadows proves witness too that, yet he is not cruel.

 But is a myth that Steed carries no firearms or that he did not use guns.